Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

 California is home to six different subspecies of mule deer.
 The Columbian blacktail deer is primarily found in Northern California along the Oregon border and the coast.
-The California mule deer, which is the second most present deer species and is typically smaller in size, inhabit the west side of the Sierra Nevada Mountain Range.
-The Inyo mule deer are primarily found in Southern and Central California and are also typically smaller in size.
-The Burro or Desert mule deer are found along the Mexico and Arizona border and are second in size only to the Rocky Mountain mule deer, which are primarily found in the northeastern-most units, and it is primarily the deer species with the bulk of the highest scoring bucks.
-The newest edition is the Baja blacktail or Southern mule deer, which is primarily located in Southwest California and is typically smaller in size.
-The reason for the explanation of different subspecies of mule deer in California is so that when hunters look at the typical size and score of above average bucks harvested, they will understand why they are smaller than most western states that are primarily populated with Rocky Mountain mule deer, the biggest of all the mule deer species.
+The California mule deer, which is the second most prevalent species in the state and is typically smaller in size, inhabit the west side of the Sierra Nevada Mountain Range.
+Inyo mule deer are primarily found in Southern and Central California and are also typically smaller in size.
+Burro (or desert) mule deer are found along the Mexico and Arizona border and are second in size only to the Rocky Mountain mule deer found in California’s northeasternmost units.
+Unsurprisingly, the Rocky Mountain mule deer tend to be the highest scoring bucks among those harvested in California.
+The newest addition is the Baja blacktail, or Southern mule deer, which is primarily located in Southwest California and is typically smaller in size.
+We explain the different subspecies of mule deer in California so that, when hunters look at the typical size and score of above-average bucks harvested, they will understand why they are smaller than the mule deer scores coming out of most western states, which are primarily populated with Rocky Mountain mule deer, the biggest of all the mule deer subspecies.

-If you have max points in California for mule deer and want the best chance at a trophy buck, you need to be looking at the G3, Anderson Flat, and Round Valley units.
-Weather is a huge factor in these units, especially Anderson Flat.
-You are really going to need to put in for Doyle, Anderson Flat, and Round Valley to be good hunts in the late season.
-It has been a dry, and that hurts these areas because it takes weather to move the deer out of the traditional areas.
-G3 and Round Valley are still a good option, but they have been struggling to produce big deer like in years past, whether it’s the weather or the lack of animals.
+If you have max points in California for mule deer and want the best chance at a trophy buck, you need to be looking at the Doyle, Anderson Flat, and Round Valley units.
+Weather is a huge factor in these units, especially in Anderson Flat.
+In the past, it has been warm and dry, and hunters have struggled, as it takes weather to push the deer into the traditional hunting areas.
+The Devil’s Garden hunts are still a good option, but whether it be due to drought or lack of animals, they have been struggling to produce big deer like those taken in years past.
 G3, the Goodale unit, has really been struggling to produce the big bucks it was known for in the past, although a few have been taken in recent years.
-If you are willing to pick up a smoke pole and are a fan of putting your glass to work, it is hard to look past M3, Doyle.
-With bad weather, this is still a good unit, but if it gets some weather, there will be some big deer to hit the dirt.
+If you are willing to pick up a smoke pole and are a fan of putting your glass to work, it is hard to look past M3 (Doyle).
+Without weather, this is still a good hunt, but if it gets some weather, there will be some big deer hitting the dirt.

 application service

-California offers youth hunters a reduced-price license and has a number of good hunts set aside.
-The two better youth hunts available are units J12, Round Valley, and J15, Anderson Flat.
-For awareness, these are the best season dates out of all the youth season dates (December 6-21, this can be a great snow hunt).
-Unit J15, Anderson Flat, is a good hunt and the season dates of November 22-30, which takes place during the same time as the G37 hunt, just it is a good hunt for a mature buck.
+California offers youth hunters a reduced-price license and has a few awesome deer hunts set aside.
+The two better youth hunts available are units J12 (Round Valley) and J15 (Anderson Flat).
+For unit J12, the youth dates are the best season dates on this unit.
+With season dates running from December 5 through 20, this can be a great hunt.
+Unit J15 is a good hunt with late season dates running from November 28 through December 6.
+Though this takes place during the same time as the G37 hunt, it is a good hunt for a mature buck.
 Units J12 and J15 are going to be fairly weather dependent.

 California Deer Season Dates